Source/Archive record (Unpublished document) SNT4992 - Langar Lane, Colston Basset, Nottinghamshire: Fieldwalking Report

 The fieldwalking team walked the transects and observed 2m-wide corridors centred on each individual transect as a basis for artefact collection.
 For each field walked, details of land use/field conditions, ground visibility and fieldwalking personnel were recorded on pro-forma sheets.

-The artefacts and archive from the fieldwalking survey and currently held by Cotswold Archaeology, in their Milton Keynes office.
+The artefacts and archive from the fieldwalking survey, at the time of the report, were held by Cotswold Archaeology.

 External Links (0)